christinawoo/protein_damage_code/README.md

 This repository contains data on surface exposure (`relSESA`), distance from side chain amide N to backbone amide carbonyl (`distance`), and backbone torsion angles (`ramachandran_psi`, `ramachandran+phi`) for Asn and Gln residues from various datasets, as well as the code used to calculate these data.
 Relevant scripts are located in `/scripts` if used across multiple datasets and are otherwise co-located with the corresponding data.
 Scripts were either ran in UCSF ChimeraX or in a Python notebook/instance.

-The repository also contains Alphafold predicted structures for truncated sequences arising from cN cleavage formation, as well as graphics used to visualize these structures.
+The repository also contains Alphafold predicted structures for truncated sequences arising from internal cleavage at Asn, as well as graphics used to visualize these structures.

 # Folders